What is my blood made of?

 Platelets

 Platelets (thrombocytes) allow blood to clot.
 If damage occurs to a blood vessel, the platelets stick to the blood vessel wall and to each other.
-They form a scab that closes the leak.
-Platelet deficiency can lead to significant bleeding.
+They form a clot that closes the leak.
+Platelet deficiency can lead to spontaneous bleeding.

 Plasma